 Jobs in China

-For English speakers, job opportunities will mostly be in cities such Beijing and Shaghai - the business and industrial hubs of the country.
-Many multi-national companies have their Asian headquarters in one of these East coast locations - as well as in Hong Kong and other locations such as Guangzhou, Shenzhen and Tianjin.
+For English speakers, job opportunities will mostly be in cities such Beijing and Shanghai - the business and industrial hubs of the country.
+Many multinational companies have their Asian headquarters in one of these east coast locations - as well as in Hong Kong, Guangzhou, Shenzhen and Tianjin.

 Major industries in China include:

-Positions for foreign nationals are available in in-demand occupations including:
+Positions for international candidates are available in in-demand occupations including:

 Jobs in finance and banking are also available, but may be more difficult to enter into.

 Where possible try to secure a job before arriving in China as this can affect the type of visa you need to apply for.

 One of the easiest ways for international candidates to secure a job before making the move is through a secondment from an international company in their home country.